Higher-Order Responsibility: Introduction

 \subsubsection{Group Responsibility}

 The main alternative to higher-order responsibility is {\em group responsibility} \cite{nt19aaai,l21pt,ygcsnj21ieee,ygsdjn21aamas,dy23as,ygsdjnr23ais}.
 As an example, consider our three-factory scenario above: each factory has accumulated 20kg of pollutant and it takes 15kg to kill the fish.
 Suppose that the first factory (A) does {\em not} dump the pollutant and the other two factories dump (first B, then C).
 The fish is killed.
 Note that neither of the three factories had an individual strategy that would guarantee saving the fish.
 Hence, none of them is counterfactually (first-order) responsible for killing the fish.
 At the same time, after factory A did not dump the pollutant, factories B and C had an opportunity to {\em coordinate} their actions and agree that neither of them would dump.
 This is a potential {\em group strategy} of B and C to guarantee that the fish is alive.
 Of course, the group consisting of all three factories also had a strategy to save the fish.
 The standard approach to define counterfactual group responsibility is to blame only the {\em minimal} (in terms of subset relation) group that could have prevented~\cite{nt20ai}.
 In our example, such a group consists of just B and C. Note that group responsibility diffuses the responsibility between B and C, potentially creating a ``circle of blame'' effect.
+Note that this approach is different from Necessary Element of a Sufficient Set causality by events or by specific actions~\cite{w85clr}, rather than agents.

 At the same time, in this example, only factory B is individually second-order responsible for the death of the fish.
 Indeed, if factory B refrains from dumping the pollutant, it will prevent the first-order responsibility gap (if C dumps, C will be counterfactually responsible).
 As we see from this example, higher-order responsibility avoids the diffusion associated with group responsibility and promotes individual accountability for the outcome.